Sam Worthington

 Sam Worthington and Maeve Dermody

-In 2014, Sam Worthington married model Lara Bingle, who he had been dating for a year.
+In 2014, Sam Worthington married model Lara Bingle after a year of dating.
 The couple has three sons.
 Rocket Zot was born in 2015, Racer a year later, and River in 2020.

 Sam Worthington and Lara Bingle